afikrim/Project-Automation/README.md

 Custom command to automate you create your project

 # About
 This is a shell application that help you make your project really easy.
 This project run well on linux machine but i don't know this project also work on other OS or not.
+This project inspired by https://github.com/KalleHallden/ProjectInitializationAutomation

 # How?
 ## Requirement